 The Basics of a Healthy Diabetes Diet

-Most experts now say that small amounts of sugar are fine, as long as they are part of an overall healthy meal plan.
-Table sugar does not raise your blood sugar any more than starches do, which are found in many foods.
+Most now say small amounts of the sweet stuff are fine, as long as they're part of an overall healthy meal plan.
+Table sugar doesn’t raise your blood sugar any more than starches.

-Read food labels so you know how much sugar or carbohydrates are in the foods that you eat.
-Also check on how many calories and how much fat are in a serving.
+Read food labels so you know how much sugar or carbs are in the things you eat and drink.
+Also, check how many calories and how much fat are in each serving.

 You can add artificial ones to your food and drinks.
 Many have carbs, though, so check the label carefully.
 If necessary, adjust the other foods in your meal or your medication to keep your blood sugar under control.

 Certain sweeteners called sugar alcohols have some calories and can slightly raise your glucose levels.
 If you eat too much of them, you can get gas and diarrhea.
 Examples include:

 You can also use stevia to make things sweet.
 It's a natural product with no calories.